-Ensure you date(s) don’t conflict with other College events by visiting the College’s Calendar of Events and the Academic Calendar.
-If you have a major event that may need president of the College to be available, email Kathy Kaneps in advance at email@example.com.
+Ensure your date(s) don’t conflict with other College events by visiting the College’s Calendar of Events and the Academic Calendar (future academic calendars are available on the Registrar’s website).
+If you have a major event that may need the President of the College to be available, email Ellen Leslie in advance at email@example.com.

 How you answer some of the questions above can help determine if a Zoom Meeting or Zoom Webinar will better serve you.
 Basically, if you expect attendees to mostly just listen, a Zoom Webinar is likely the better choice.
 When you need more back and forth between the audience and the host, a Zoom Meeting might be the better option.
 Here’s more info to help you decide whether to host your online event as a webinar or a meeting.

 To talk through the features available in Zoom to ensure your virtual event goes as smoothly as possible, please send a message to the Help Desk at firstname.lastname@example.org.